contagon/handbook/handbook/11-young-women.md

 * Lead the class’s efforts to participate in the work of salvation and exaltation (see [chapter 1]).
 * Get to know and serve each young woman, including those who do not attend class meetings.
 Be aware of their needs and circumstances.
+* Participate in ward efforts to share the gospel and strengthen new and returning members.
+A presidency member of the oldest Young Women class attends coordination meetings (see [23.5.7]).
+* Participate in ward temple and family history efforts.
+A presidency member of the oldest Young Women class attends coordination meetings (see [25.2.7]).
 * Plan and conduct Sunday class meetings (see [11.2.1.2]).
 * Plan and carry out class service and activities (see [11.2.1.3]).
 * Regularly hold class presidency meetings (see [11.3.4.3]).

 [[AO]] When class secretaries are called, they prepare agendas for meetings, take notes, and keep track of attendance.

-Members of the Young Women presidency teach the class presidencies about their responsibilities (see [11.3.2]).
+Members of the Young Women presidency regularly teach class presidencies about their responsibilities (see [11.3.2]).
 Class advisers and specialists should actively help (see [11.3.5] and [11.3.6]).

 #### 11.3.4.3 Class Presidency Meeting

 Young Women class presidencies meet regularly.
 The class president conducts these meetings.
 The adult Young Women leaders assigned to support the class presidency also attend.
 During these meetings, leaders counsel together and seek revelation about the Lord’s will for their class.
 The agenda could include discussion of the following items:

 * Accomplishing the work of salvation and exaltation
-* Serving class members, with special attention to supporting new members and rescuing less-active members
+* Serving class members, with special attention to supporting new members and reaching out to less-active members
 * Reaching out to those of other faiths and beliefs
 * Planning class meetings, service, and activities
 * Leadership instruction from adult Young Women leaders or a member of the class presidency